 Pros of Cotton

-- Tender on skin
+- A feeling of tenderness on the skin

-- Does not return odor
+- It does not return odours

 - It provides insulation